centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

   openssl genrsa -aes256 2048 > ca_demo.key
   ```

-5. Create a x509 certificate from the private key of the certificate of certification authority:
+5. Create an x509 certificate from the private key of the certificate of certification authority:

-  Create a x509 certificate that will be valid for one year: **ca_demo.crt** in our case.
+  Create an x509 certificate that will be valid for one year: **ca_demo.crt** in our case.

   > Note that it is necessary to simulate a trusted third party, so the **Common Name** field must be different from the server certificate.
   ```text
   openssl req -new -x509 -days 365 -key ca_demo.key -out ca_demo.crt
   ```

-  The certificate being created, you will be able to use it to sign your server certificate.
+  The certificate being created will enable you to sign your server certificate.

 6. Create a certificate for the server: